panteha/show-and-tell/README.md

 For detailed steps to install Tensorflow, follow the [Tensorflow installation instructions](https://www.tensorflow.org/install/).
-A typically user can install Tensorflow using one of the following commands:
+A typical user can install Tensorflow using one of the following commands:
 ```bash
 $ pip install tensorflow
 ```